Lafcadio Hearn

-In Japan, Hearn married Koizumi Setsuko, with whom he had four children.
-His writings about Japan offered the Western world greater insight into a still largely unfamiliar culture.
+In Japan, Hearn married Setsuko Koizumi, with whom he had four children.
+His writings about Japan offered the Western world an introduction to Japanese culture.

 Biography

 Early life

-Patrick Lafcadio Hearn was born on 27 June 1850 on the Ionian Island of Lefkada, then part of a British protectorate, the United States of the Ionian Islands, now part of Greece.
-His mother was a Greek named Rosa Cassimati, a native of the Greek island of Kythera, while his father, Staff Surgeon of the Second Class Charles Bush Hearn, a British Army medical officer, was of Irish and English descent, who was stationed in Lefkada during the British protectorate of the United States of the Ionian Islands.
-Throughout his life, Lafcadio boasted of his Greek blood and felt a passionate connection to Greece.
+Patrick Lafcadio Hearn was born on 27 June 1850 on Lefkada in the Ionian Islands, which were then a British protectorate.
+His father, Charles Bush Hearn, was an Anglo-Irish medical officer who had been sent to the islands with the army, while his mother was a Greek named Rosa Cassimati, a native of the island of Kythera.

+Throughout his life, Lafcadio loved his mother, feeling that everything good in him came from her.
+He frequently boasted of his Greek blood and felt a passionate connection towards Greece, while, on the other hand, resenting his father and dropping the Irish name Patrick entirely, calling himself Lafcadio.
+He vehemently denied and despised the paternal part of his parentage, while reimagining himself and his ancestry as "completely Greek".

 He was baptized Patrikios Lefcadios Hearn (Greek: Πατρίκιος Λευκάδιος Χερν) in the Greek Orthodox Church, but he seems to have been called "Patrick Lefcadio Kassimati Charles Hearn" in English; the middle name "Lafcadio" was given to him in honour of the island where he was born.
 Hearn's parents were married in a Greek Orthodox ceremony on 25 November 1849, several months after his mother had given birth to Hearn's older brother, George Robert Hearn, on 24 July 1849.
 George died on 17 August 1850, two months after Lafcadio's birth.